freqtrade/freqtrade/docs/configuration.md

 before asking the strategy if we should buy or a sell an asset.
 After each wait period, the strategy is asked again for every opened trade wether or not we should sell, and for all the remaining pairs (either the dynamic list of pairs or the static list of pairs) if we should buy.

-### Understand ask_last_balance

-The `ask_last_balance` configuration parameter sets the bidding price.
-Value `0.0` will use `ask` price, `1.0` will use the `last` price and values between those interpolate between ask and last price.
-Using `ask` price will guarantee quick success in bid, but bot will also end up paying more then would probably have been necessary.

 ### Understand order_types